PeninaSchuss/HebHandTaleApp-ServerSide/README.md

 1) Image recognition process, Which is done in 3 steps:
     1) Cutting the word in the picture into letters.
     2) Identifying the letters by the VGG19 model.
-    3) Finding similar words that have been identified.
+    3) Finding similar words to the word that identified in the previous step.
 2) Bringing a translation and audio of the translation.
 It is done by using 2 external apis:
     1) Rapid api - google translate: to receive a translation.
     2) EdenAi api - text to speech: to receive audio of the translation text.